Connexa-bot/Connexa-bot-server/replit.md

 ## Session Management
 - Sessions are stored in-memory using a `Map` in `helpers/whatsapp.js`
 - Each session includes: socket, store, connection status, QR code, link code, error state
-- Sessions are keyed by normalized phone number (without + or spaces)
+- Sessions are keyed by normalized phone number (digits only: `phone.replace(/\D/g, '')`)
 - Session data is persisted to disk in the `auth/` directory
+- **Critical**: All endpoints use consistent phone normalization to ensure session lookup works correctly

 ## Status Detection Fix
 The `/api/status/:phone` endpoint was enhanced with: